 This option requires 30 units of graduate credit.
 Students must also follow the general degree requirements listed below.

 The thesis and project options require 24 units of graduate credit in addition to 6 units of either thesis or project courses (CSE 599 or CSE 598, respectively).
 Students pursuing the project option may opt to take 27 units of graduate courses and only 3 units of CSE 598, with adviser approval.
 Students must also follow the general degree requirements listed below.

 General Degree Requirements

 - 18 of the 30 units must be from the designated graduate-level Computer Engineering courses.
 Please visit our MS in Computer Engineering website for a comprehensive list.

 - In addition to the non-CSE courses on the list of designated graduate-level Computer Engineering courses, up to 12 additional units may be taken from outside the department.
-Such approval shall be contingent on the credits being suitably technical graduate-level content.
-To count more than 6 units from outside the CSE department, an appropriate justification for the additional increment shall be provided by the adviser and student.
-Departmental approval shall be evaluated with increasing stringency for each additional increment.
+Such approval will be contingent on the credits being for suitably technical graduate-level content.
+To count more than 6 units from outside the CSE department, an appropriate justification for the additional increment must be provided by the adviser and student.
+Departmental approval will be evaluated with increasing stringency for each additional increment.

 - Up to 12 units of 400-level courses can count for graduate credit.

 - None of of the 30 units may be taken as independent study (i.e., CSE 400 or CSE 500).